-A discussion about the ethics pertinent to Chiropractors.
+This is a discussion about the professional codes of ethics pertinent to Chiropractors.

 Professional codes of ethics, of course, encompass many aspects of human behaviour.
 And doctors are human (though some might think themselves demigods) and prone to all the temptations open to mankind.

 first temptation is a simple five letter word, and I'd suggest that

 there is no chiropractor who has not had to face it squarely; greed.

 The desire to get rich and, if at all possible, quickly .

 The temptation comes in various forms, the simplest of which is simply squeezing an extra treatment or two out of patients.

 Quite clearly the average Chiropractor (and Medical professionals, too) are highly ethical people there have been enough rumblings in both professions for each and every doctor to again examine him or herself.

 Are pharmaceutical companies to be trusted, or are they little better than second-hand car salesmen?
 And propoxyphene, the worst drug in history; has your doctor ever prescribed Darvon, Lentogesic or Synap Forte for you?